sy2002/m65cores/index.md

 | <img src="https://raw.githubusercontent.com/sy2002/zxuno4mega65/master/doc/wiki/assets/ZXSpectrum48k.jpg" width="200">| **ZX Spectrum**                 | Fully functional | no  | yes | yes | [Download here](https://files.mega65.org?id=bdaeb7e0-9fc8-4185-99de-104d01229f27) | [Click here](https://github.com/sy2002/zxuno4mega65)

 ## How do I install an alternative MEGA65 core?

+Watch this [great video tutorial on YouTube](https://youtu.be/6ZcUFY77o3A) from Oliver Graf.
+If you prefer reading over videos, here is how you install an alternative MEGA65 core:

 1. Copy the `.cor` file on an SD card and insert it into the MEGA65
 2. Make sure your MEGA65 is turned off